How the Web is Becoming a Big Word of Mouth Machine

 What it means: I believe the web is slowly transforming itself into a big word of mouth machine.
 Social will eventually be embedded directly in the fabric of the world wide web.
 Media companies have an advantage today as they are a trusted source but those that resist the “socialization” of the web will be left behind.
 In the directory business, there is a saying that word of mouth is the biggest competitor out there.
 I think it can become the biggest opportunity in local search.

-11 Responses to “How the Web is Becoming a Big Word of Mouth Machine”
+11 thoughts on “How the Web is Becoming a Big Word of Mouth Machine

 Leave a Reply